 A good SEO strategy can create a better user experience.
-Google’s algorithms are focusing on user experience in 2021.
-What some business owners may not realise is that ensuring your website provides visitors with the best user experience possible is one of the benefits of SEO for your small business that plays a large part in maximising your site’s visibility and improving your site’s ranking.
-According to Search Engine Journal, “Google has learned how to interpret a favourable or unfavourable user experience, and a positive user experience has become a pivotal element to a website’s success […] Quality SEO incorporates a positive user experience, leveraging it to work in a brand’s favour.”
+Google has announced that their algorithms will be focusing on user experience in 2021.
+What some business owners may not realize is that ensuring your website provides visitors with the best user experience possible is one of the benefits of SEO for your small business that plays a large part in maximizing your site’s visibility and improving your site’s ranking.
+According to Search Engine Journal, “Google has learned how to interpret a favorable or unfavorable user experience, and a positive user experience has become a pivotal element to a website’s success […] Quality SEO incorporates a positive user experience, leveraging it to work in a brand’s favor.”

-To ensure your website and content are fully optimised to reap all of the benefits of SEO for your small business, be sure to:
+To ensure your website and content are fully optimized to reap all of the benefits of SEO for your small business, be sure to:

 - Complete your business’s Google My Business listing, including the Knowledge Graph panel and social media profiles.

-- Emphasise reviews of your business on Google, and Yelp when applicable.
+- Emphasize reviews of your business on Google, Angie’s List, Home Advisor, and Yelp when applicable.

 SEO is a relatively inexpensive way to increase sales for the long term.
 Another major benefit of SEO for your small business is that it’s relatively inexpensive to implement, which makes it a viable option for most businesses.
 Yes, it does cost money to develop and deploy an SEO strategy to help your business, but the cost is typically worth it.
 Rather than thinking of SEO as a marketing expense, think of it as a true investment in your business.
 As Search Engine Journal states, “Good SEO implementation will hold water for years to come.
 And, like most things in life, will only be better with more attention (and investment).”

 With the right strategy, SEO can help your business see a positive uptick in profit within the first year.
-The more effort, time and money you can invest into SEO for your business, the better and longer you’ll see results for your website and business in general.
+The more effort, dollars, and time you can invest into SEO for your business, the better and longer you’ll see results for your website and business in general.

 SEO yields measurable results and brings new opportunities for your business.
-With the right tracking elements and analytics connections in place, you can measure the benefits of SEO for your small business to justify the ROI (return on investment).
-As Search Engine Journal describes, “Brands want to know and understand where they were, where they are and where they’re going in terms of digital performance, especially for SEO when they have a person/company that is being paid to execute on its behalf.”
-The best way to determine the success of your SEO strategy lies in the data and the results of your optimisation efforts.
+With the right tracking elements and analytics connections in place, you can measure the benefits of SEO for your small business to justify the ROI.
+As Search Engine Journal describes, “Brands want to know and understand where they were, where they are, and where they’re going in terms of digital performance, especially for SEO when they have a person/company that is being paid to execute on its behalf.”
+The best way to determine the success of your SEO strategy lies in the data and the results of your optimization efforts.

-Successfully analysing the results of your SEO efforts can yield new opportunities and avenues of revenue for you to explore.
+Successfully analyzing the results of your SEO efforts can yield new opportunities and avenues of revenue for you to explore.